Scroll Back to Top

 Overview

-The primary mission of the department of clinical psychology is to train clinical psychologists who are adept at the assessment, diagnosis and treatment of individuals afflicted by psychological distress.
-Moreover, we envisage the production of graduating students who are able to provide clinical psychological services across the developmental spectrum and with an acute sensitivity to particular of individuals from a wide range of varied cultural, religious, and ethnic backgrounds.
-We promote a scientist-practitioner approach to the work of a clinical psychologist and as such empirical evidence underlies our approach to all areas of our work.
-Overall, promoting a greater awareness of psychological needs and actively combating mental health stigma with the community and broader society within which we live are essential goals of this department.
+The primary mission of the Department of Clinical Psychology is to train clinical psychologists who are adept at the assessment, diagnosis, and treatment of individuals afflicted by psychological distress.
+Moreover, we envisage the production of graduating students who can provide clinical psychological services across the developmental spectrum and with an acute sensitivity to particulars of individuals from a wide range of varied cultural, religious, and ethnic backgrounds.
+We promote a scientist-practitioner approach to the work of clinical psychologists and, as such, empirical evidence underlies our approach to all areas of our work.
+Overall, promoting a greater awareness of psychological needs and actively combating mental health stigma in the community and the broader society within which we live are essential goals of this department.

 Facilities